July 12, 2025

 return re.sub(pattern, replacer, md_text)

-It replaces patterns of the form {{image, "path/to/image.png", "caption", "left/right/center", width-in-percent}}
+It replaces patterns of the form {{image, "path/to/image.png", "caption", "left/right/center", width-in-percent}} with the appropriate HTML content.

-After being processed, each md file is placed in section
+After being processed, each md file is placed in section, and a link is added to a navigation bar.

 The main blog page is similar to the main page, except that there is a single section containing links to individual blog posts: